 Particulars Loans (Rs. in lakhs)

 Aggregate amount granted/provided during the year

-- Subsidiary 400.00
+- Subsidiary 1,000.00

 - Joint Ventures -

 - Associates -

-- Others
+- Others -

-Balance outstanding as at balance sheet date in respect of above cases
+Balance outstanding as at balance sheet date in respect

+of above cases

-- Subsidiary 11,530.53
+- Subsidiary 13,193.23

 - Joint Ventures -

 - Associates -

-Others -
+- Others -

-- (b) In our opinion, the investments made, and the terms and conditions of grant of all loans are, prima facie, not prejudicial to the Company's interest. - (c) In respect of loans granted, the schedule of repayment of principal and payment of interest has been stipulated and the principal amount including interest is not due for repayment currently. - (d) There is no overdue amount in respect of loan granted to such companies, firms, LLPs or any other parties. - (e) The loan granted which has fallen due during the year, has been renewed, the details of which are as follows:

-Name of the party of existing loans renewed Percentage of the aggregate to the total loans or advances in the nature of loans granted during the year Gulbarga Cement Limited 12,610.47 97%

-- (f) The Company has not granted any loans or advances in the nature of loans which are either repayable on demand or without specifying any terms or period of repayment. - (iv) In our opinion and according to the information and explanations given to us, the Company has not entered into any transaction covered under Sections 185.
-However, the Company has complied with the provisions of Sections 186 of the Act in respect of loans, investments, guarantees, and security. - In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits during the year, had no unclaimed deposits at the beginning of the year and there are no amounts which are deemed to be deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
-Accordingly, the provisions of clause 3(v) of the Order are not applicable. - (vi) We have broadly reviewed the books of account maintained by the Company pursuant to the Rules made by the Central Government for the maintenance of cost records under sub-section (1) of Section 148 of the Act in respect of Company's products and are of the opinion that, prima facie, the prescribed accounts and records have been made and maintained.
-However, we have not made a detailed examination of the cost records with a view to determine whether they are accurate or complete. - (vii) (a) According to the information and explanations given to us, the Company is regular in depositing undisputed statutory dues including goods and services tax, provident fund, employee state insurance, income-tax, duty of customs, cess and other material statutory dues, as applicable, to the appropriate authorities.
-Further, no undisputed amounts payable in respect thereof were outstanding at the yearend for a period of more than six months from the date they become payable.

-(b)According to the information and explanations given to us, the dues outstanding in respect of incometax, sales-tax, service tax, duty of customs, duty of excise, value added tax and other statutory dues on account of any dispute, are as follows:
+- (b) In our opinion, the investments made, and the terms and conditions of grant of all loans are, prima facie, not prejudicial to the Company's interest. - (c) In respect of loans granted, the schedule of repayment of principal and payment of interest has been stipulated and the principal amount including interest is not due for repayment currently. - (d) There is no overdue amount in respect of loan granted to such companies, firms, LLPs or any other parties. - (e) According to the information and explanations given to us, there are no loans or advances in the nature of loans granted which has fallen due during the year.
+Accordingly, the provisions of clause 3(iii)(e) of the Order are not applicable. - (f) The Company has not granted any loans or advances in the nature of loans which are either repayable on demand or without specifying any terms or period of repayment. - (iv) According to the information and explanations given to us, the Company has not entered into any transaction covered under Sections 185 of the act.
+However, the Company has complied with the provisions of Sections 186 of the Act in respect of loans, investments, guarantees, and security. - (v) According to the information and explanations given to us, the Company has not accepted any deposits during the year, had no unclaimed deposits at the beginning of the year and there are no amounts which are deemed to be deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
+Accordingly, the provisions of clause 3(v) of the Order are not applicable. - (vi) The maintenance of cost records has been specified by the Central Government under section 148(1) of the Companies Act, 2013 in respect of Company's products.
+We have broadly reviewed the books of account maintained by the Company pursuant to the Rules made by the Central Government for the maintenance of cost records under sub-section (1) of Section 148 of the Act in respect of Company's products and are of the opinion that, prima facie, the prescribed accounts and records have been made and maintained.
+However, we have not made a detailed examination of the cost records with a view to determine whether they are accurate or complete. - (vii) (a) In our opinion and according to the information and explanations given to us, the Company is regular in depositing undisputed statutory dues including goods and services tax, provident fund, employee state insurance, income-tax, duty of customs, cess and other material statutory dues, as applicable, to the appropriate authorities.
+Further, no undisputed amounts payable in respect thereof were outstanding at the year-end for a period of more than six months from the date they become payable. - (b)According to the information and explanations given to us, the dues outstanding in respect of incometax, sales-tax, service tax, duty of customs, duty of excise, value added tax and other statutory dues on account of any dispute, are as follows: